-The data mapping document will be held by Strategic Business Manager and should be considered to be a 'live' document.
-All staff will be asked periodically to assist in reviewing the data mapping document to ensure all data sets currently in use within the school have been considered, captured, and a lawful basis for processing has been identified in each occasion.
+The data mapping document will be held by Strategic Business Manager and should be considered a 'live' document.
+All staff will be asked periodically to assist in reviewing the data mapping document to ensure all data sets currently in use within the school have been considered, captured, and a lawful basis for processing has been identified on each occasion.
+The expectation is that this exercise will be carried out annually.